 About Camera Mouse

-The program was developed to help people with disabilities use the computer.
+The program was developed at Boston College to help people with disabilities use the computer.
 The main audience for this program is people who do not have reliable control of a hand but who can move their head.
 People with Cerebral Palsy, Spinal Muscular Atrophy, ALS, Multiple Sclerosis, Traumatic Brain Injury, various neurological disorders use this program and its predecessors to run all types of computer software.

-Camera Mouse works as a mouse replacement system for Windows computers so it should work with just about any application program.
+Camera Mouse works as a mouse replacement system for Windows computers and tablets so it should work with just about any application program.
 For example people use Camera Mouse with entertainment programs, education programs, communication programs, web browsers, and so on.
 (See the Downloads page for some of the programs and websites that we have used with Camera Mouse.)
 Camera Mouse works best with application programs that require only a mouse and a left click and that do not have tiny targets.
 It's easier to use Camera Mouse with application programs that do not require extreme accuracy.

-For several years the Camera Mouse technology was licensed by Boston College to a start-up company called Camera Mouse, Inc., with headquarters in Texas.They developed a commercial version of the program that was available at their website at www.cameramouse.com.
-(You are at www.cameramouse.org.)
+For several years the Camera Mouse technology was licensed by Boston College to a start-up company called Camera Mouse, Inc., with headquarters in Texas.
+They developed a commercial version of the program that they sold for $395.
+The company could not sell enough copies to be profitable.

 Please address any questions or suggestions to james.gips@bc.edu.